eclipse/kuksa.val/README.md

 The implementation at the moment is in a nacent state and includes only the basic functionalities mentioned in the specification.
 At the moment, the security related functions have not been touched upon but will be updated shortly.
 This project uses components from other open source projects namely

 1. [Simple-WebSocket-Server](https://gitlab.com/eidheim/Simple-WebSocket-Server) which is under MIT license.
-2. [jsoncons](https://github.com/danielaparker/jsoncons) which is under Boost Software License.
+2. [jsoncons](https://github.com/danielaparker/jsoncons) which is under Boost Software license.
+3. [jwt-cpp](https://github.com/Thalhammer/jwt-cpp)which is under MIT license.

 # How to build